Graduate program - frequently asked questions

 What was the end result?

-There are many different types of assessment; all with the aim of helping Australian Customs and Border Protection Service build an overall profile of you and, importantly, how you would fit within our organisation.
+There are many different types of assessment; all with the aim of helping ACBPS build an overall profile of you and, importantly, how you would fit within our organisation.

 Assessments will include a combination of abilities testing and an emotional intelligence inventory.
 These assessments will be administered at different stages of the process, both online and under supervision as part of the shortlisting and assessment centre components.

-Results of successful applicants only will be supplied to the Australian Customs and Border Protection Service, other results will be kept confidential and destroyed by DFP recruitment once offers have been made and accepted.
+Results of successful applicants only will be supplied to the ACBPS, other results will be kept confidential and destroyed by DFP recruitment once offers have been made and accepted.

 What will the Assessment Centre involve?

-Applicants who cannot attend the Assessment Centre are not able to be considered further for the 2014 Graduate Trainee program as this is a critical part of the selection process.
+Applicants who cannot attend the Assessment Centre are not able to be considered further for the 2015 Graduate Program as this is a critical part of the selection process.

 What does the security clearance involve?

-If you are a successful applicant you will be required to undergo an Organisational Suitability Assessment conducted by Customs and Border Protection as well as obtain a Negative Vet 1 Security Clearance which is granted by the AGSVA (Australian Government Security Vetting Agency).
+If you are a successful applicant you will be required to undergo an Organisational Suitability Assessment conducted by ACBPS as well as obtain and maintain a Negative Vet 1 Security Clearance which is granted by the AGSVA (Australian Government Security Vetting Agency).

 What does the medical examination involve?